First-aid with warm water delays burn progression and increases skin survival

 M. Tobalemf, Y. Harderf, E. Tschanz, V. Speidel, B. Pittet-Cuénod, R. Wettstein

 First aid treatment for thermal injuries with cold water removes heat and decreases inflammation.
-However, perfusion in the ischemic zone surrounding the coagulated core can be compromised by cold-induced vasoconstriction and favor burn progression.
+However, perfusion in the ischemic zone surrounding the coagulated core can be compromised by cold-induced vasoconstriction and favour burn progression.
 The aim of this study is to evaluate the effect of local warming on burn progression in the rat comb burn model.

 24 male Wistar rats were randomly assigned to either no treatment (control) or application of cold (17 °C) or warm (37 °C) water applied for 20 min.
 Evolution of burn depth, interspace necrosis, and microcirculatory perfusion were assessed with histology, planimetry, respectively with Laser Doppler flowmetry after 1 h, as well as 1, 4, and 7 days.